AlmogBaku/AlmogBaku.github.io/_posts/2015-8-2-Disciplinary-lean-strategy.md

 I'll go briefly over the different disciplines of the company in order to demonstrate:

-Let's say our high-level vision is to **help travelers plan a better trip for their vocation**.
-Our business objectives for the next milestone are:
+Let's say our high-level vision is to **help travelers plan a better trip for their vocation**, therefore our business objectives for the next milestone will be:

 1. Help the traveler predict his expenses
 1. Learn about the market from first-hand